-2.2.12 Service packet forwarding using SR-TE LSP
+2.2.13 Service packet forwarding using SR-TE LSP

-An SDP sub-type of the MPLS encapsulation type allows service binding to a SR-TE LSP programmed in TTM by MPLS:
+An SDP sub-type of the MPLS encapsulation type allows service binding to an SR-TE LSP programmed in the TTM by MPLS.

+'''

-''' A:7950 XRS-20# configure service sdp 100 mpls create - A:7950 XRS-20>config>service>sdp$ sr-te-lsp lsp-name '''
+A:Dut-A# configure service sdp 100 mpls create -config>service>sdp$ sr-te-lsp lsp-name

+'''

 The user can specify up to 16 SR-TE LSP names.
 The destination address of all LSPs must match that of the SDP far-end option.
 Service data packets are sprayed over the set of LSPs in the SDP using the same procedures as for tunnel selection in ECMP.
-Each SR-TE LSP can, however, have up to 32 next-hops at the ingress LER when the first segment is a node SID-based SR tunnel.
-Consequently, service data packets are forwarded over one of a maximum of 16x32 next-hops.
+However, each SR-TE LSP can have up to 32 next hops at the ingress LER when the first segment is a node SID-based SR tunnel.
+Consequently, service data packets are forwarded over one of a maximum of 16×32 next hops.
 The tunnel-far-end option is not supported.
 In addition, the mixed-lsp-mode option does not support the sr-te tunnel type.

-The signaling protocol for the service labels for an SDP using a SR-TE LSP can be configured to static (off), T-LDP (tldp), or BGP (bgp).
+The signaling protocol for the service labels of an SDP that is using an SR-TE LSP can be configured to static (off), T-LDP (tldp), or BGP (bgp).

-An SR-TE LSP can be used in VPRN auto-bind with the following commands:
+Use the following command syntax to configure an SR-TE LSP used in VPRN auto-bind.